HumanCellAtlas/data-consumer-vignettes/Explore an HCA Data Set in Scanpy (Nov 2018)/README.md

 pip install -r ./REQUIREMENTS.txt
 ```

+Depending on your platform, you might need to install additional depenencies:

+    $ sudo apt-get install libblas-dev liblapack-dev libatlas-base-dev gfortran libhdf5-dev

 ## Usage

 Start up the jupyter kernel, which will open a web browser.
 You can then